Ad

 Post Img

-Fayda, Ethiopia’s national digital ID project, is joining forces with the Addis Ababa Civil Registration & Resident Services Agency (CRRSA) as it looks to issue one million new IDs in the current fiscal year.
+Fayda, Ethiopia’s national digital ID project, is joining forces with the Addis Ababa Civil Registration & Resident Services Agency (CRRSA) as they target to issue one million new IDs within the first month of collaborating.
 Registration of both city residents and non-residents for the digital ID will be provided across all CRRSA offices in the 12 districts of the capital, alongside an awareness campaign.

 Yodahe Zemichael, Executive Director of National ID Ethiopia, pointed out that the project ranks second only to the Grand Ethiopian Renaissance Dam (GERD) in the list of key undertakings spearheaded by Prime Minister Abiy Ahmed’s (PhD) office.
 He clarified misconceptions about digital ID by emphasizing its dematerialized nature as a series of numbers.